ojizero/blog/content/posts/nix-installation-macos.md

 As an example of the quality of life improvements introduced by containers allowing inner volumes to resize dynamic, [taken from Apples APFS reference](https://developer.apple.com/support/downloads/Apple-File-System-Reference.pdf), a drive can be configured with two bootable volumes — one with a shipping version of macOS and one with a beta version — as well as a user data volume.
 All three of these volumes share free space, meaning you donʼt have to decide ahead of time how to divide space between them.

-After the release of macOS Catalina, Apple introduces a fancy new concepts to APFS called volume groups.
-Volume groups ar a logical grouping of multiple volumes within a container, it allows the system to treat them in a special way, and creates the illusion that these two separate volumes are one.
+After the release of macOS Catalina, Apple introduces a fancy new concept to APFS called volume groups.
+Volume groups are a logical grouping of multiple volumes within a container, it allows the system to treat them in a special way, and creates the illusion that these two separate volumes are one.

 Following is a diagram of APFS, courtesy of [https://bombich.com](https://bombich.com/kb/ccc5/working-apfs-volume-groups)